yvoinov/memproxy/README.md

 If the application is not on the exclusion list, allocation requests are processed in the standard way for the custom allocator, according to the list of the custom allocator wrapper.

+**Note**: This library works fine only on Solaris.
+For this reason, it can only be compiled on this platform.

 ## Build and installation